insberr/archea/README.md

 ### Compile for Linux on Windows
 TODO: Maybe just use WSL?

+## Things To Note And To Do
+- Ray marching: Might be good to know the camera position and then the ray step should step the distance from the camera to the scene cube.
+  This might help performance?
+Also, should discard rays that will never intersect with the scene.
+- Dynamic lighting.
+Allow particles to produce light?
+- I need to fix the depth buffer

 ## Wording
 1. Particle - Refers to a voxel which is simulated (i.e. sand, water)
 2. Voxel - The cubes you see in the world, duh